 This is one of those stories that I cheer for the winner, the good guy.
 Yes, the protagonist is free from wretched enslavement.
 I get Rand's arguments every single time.
 Every warning she gives is true.
 So much in this book is true about the current society in the United States.
 Today, she could say, "I told you so."

-However, I always have this problem with Rand because she is an atheist.
+However, I always have this problem with Rand because she was an atheist.
 Instead of knowing God as the Savior, she believed man had the potential to be his own god, and that was his highest liberty.
 That was why happiness was Equality's end goal, and his purpose; why he could say he will live by his own truth; and why he could worship himself.

 These are problematic and, in many ways ,why society is in the plight that it is because man has not recognized God as Savior.
 Man rather be his own god; his own happiness his highest regard, despite whom he has to hurt to obtain it; and worship self and expect others who do likewise.